dariusf/ppx_debug-vscode/readme.md

 | <kbd>Shift</kbd> <kbd>Alt</kbd> <kbd>Cmd</kbd> <kbd>↓</kbd> | Run forward to this point |
 | <kbd>Shift</kbd> <kbd>Alt</kbd> <kbd>Cmd</kbd> <kbd>↑</kbd> | Run backwards to this point |

+## Installation

+This extension is in early development, so it's not currently on the VSCode marketplace.

+See the [CI config](.github/workflows/ci.yml) for how to build it, or download a recent vsix from the CI artifacts.

 ## Development

 ```sh